 In the early 1900s, teams began flocking to Central Florida as a spring training site and formed what is known today as the Grapefruit League.
 The name supposedly comes from a publicity stunt in 1915, when Brooklyn Dodgers manager Wilbert Robinson tried to catch a baseball thrown from a plane and the pilot, pioneering aviatrix Ruth Law, forgot to bring a ball so she threw down a grapefruit instead…which hit Robinson in the face.

-These days, fans can fly down to Florida to watch 15 MLB teams play in 12 stadiums from late February to the end of March.
+These days, fans hop on flights to Florida to watch 15 MLB teams play in 12 stadiums from late February to the end of March.
 Most of the fields are spread out along Florida’s western coast, stretching from Lakewood to Fort Myers, but there are a few in the southeast section of the state between Port St. Lucie and West Palm Beach.
 Ticket prices vary from stadium to stadium, but they usually run from about $10 to around $50 depending on where you sit.

 Negro Leagues Baseball Museum in Kansas City